AdaCore/spark2014/lrm/source/introduction.rst

 #.
 We have a requirement to say that we provide everything that SPARK 2005 does:
    but at the very least we are missing --# accept and --# hide.
 Need to check to to see if there is anything else like this.

 #.
-Need to define what semantics means: it should mean what needs to hold
-   of the implementation so that it is considered correct against the specification.

-#.
 Optional guideline: disallow use of different names for the same entities in the
    same subprogram.